 The Organization determines whether a contract is a lease at the contract's inception.
 Identified leases are subsequently measured, classified, and recognized at lease commencement as either a finance lease or an operating lease.
+The Organization reassesses its determination of the lease classification if the terms and conditions of the arrangement or contract are changed.

 Right-of-use assets and lease liabilities are recognized at the commencement date of the lease based on the estimated present value of lease payments to be made over the lease term.
 The Organization's lease terms may include options to extend or terminate the lease when it is reasonably certain that the Organization will exercise the option.
 The lease payments are discounted to present value using a discount rate based on a term commensurate with the lease terms at the lease commencement date.
 The Organization elected to use a risk-free discount rate for all classes of underlying assets.
 The portion of payments on operating lease liabilities related to interest, along with the amortization of the related right-of-use assets, is recognized as operating lease cost.
 Operating lease cost is recognized on a straight-line basis over the lease term.
 The Organization elected to treat the lease and non-lease components of a lease as a single lease component for all classes of underlying assets.

-Deferred revenue:
+Deferred contributions:

-Revenue received in advance for special events that are held subsequent to year-end is deferred and recognized in the year of the event.
+Contributions received in advance for special events that are held subsequent to year-end is deferred and recognized in the year of the event.